cosmosquad-labs/squad/x/liquidstaking/spec/01_concepts.md

 ## Liquid Staking Module

 Liquidstaking module provides a way for delegators to benefit with greater yields at the same time that improves capital efficiency and decentralization.
-The module allows users to delegate their native coin that stakes for them without losing access to their funds.
-Users can liquid stake any amount of native coin and receive a synthetic version of the original token called “bToken” as a staking representation.
-When delegators want to liquid unstake, the module burns the bToken and give them back the native coin.
+The module allows users to delegate their native token(BondDenom) that stakes for them without losing access to their funds.
+Users can liquid stake any amount of native token and receive a synthetic version of the original token called “bToken” as a staking representation.
+When delegators want to liquid unstake, the module burns the bToken and give them back the native token.
 Delegators must wait for the unbonding period.
-Technically, it is worth noting that the module unbonds the amount of bToken that values the native coin at the mint rate that considers both accumulated rewards and slashing existence.
+Technically, it is worth noting that the module unbonds the amount of bToken that values the native token at the mint rate that considers both accumulated rewards and slashing existence.

 ## Liquid Validators